Boards and Commissions

 - Raleigh Convention and Performing Arts Centers Authority

 - Raleigh Historic Development Commission

 - Substance Use Advisory Commission

 If you would like to be considered for service on a board or commission, please complete the Online Interest Form.

 How do I know if there is a vacancy?

 Vacancies are listed in the "Appointments" section on the City Council agenda near the very end.
 View City Council Agenda.

 You can also contact the City Clerk's office at 919-996-3040 or email email@example.com to get information on vacancies.

 What happens after I have been nominated by a Council Member?

 When nominations are called for at the regular City Council meeting, a council member will present your name to the City Council for voting.
-The City Council will vote on the nomination by secret ballot, although the results will be made public.
+The City Council will vote on the nomination by ballot and the results will be made public.
 If the candidate receives five votes from the City Council, the candidate is approved to serve on that board or commission.